 HCS-O Professional Domain Definition: HCS-O credential holders are professionals with specialized knowledge in applying clinical assessment findings to Medicare specific data collection items.
 To perform this task, they must possess and demonstrate expertise in the understanding and application of Medicare instruction contained in the OASIS guidance manual, Category specific Questions and Answers and quarterly updates.

 Eighty (80) percent of all CEUs must be earned within HCS-O Domains, which are divided into the areas below.

-Domain I: Gather patient clinical documentation (35%)
+Domain I: Conduct documentation reconciliation (15%)